framework-one/framework-one.github.io/source/documentation/reference-manual.markdown

 * `fullPath` - The default location of the view or layout: `"#pathInfo.base##type#s/#pathInfo.path#.cfm"`.
 For the example above, this would be `"sub/views/section/item.cfm"` for a view.

 Additional documentation will be provided for this feature in due course.
 Probably an entire section on skinning applications with FW/1.

+### public any function customTemplateEngine( string type, string path, struct scope )

+By default, this simply returns no value (null).

+It can be overridden to provide a custom rendering engine (non-CFML).
+If it returns a string, the `internalView()` and `internalLayout()` functions will skip including the CFML template that the view (or layout) would normally be used.
+See the `mustache` example.

 ### public void function disableFrameworkTrace()